yuankaihuo/Traditional-Cell-Tracking/README.md

-Thos github is adapted from
+The github is adapted from

 https://github.com/Connor323/Cancer-Cell-Tracking